zero1ne/rust-track/README.md

 ## Sample

-With each task we publish an example test in [GitHub repository](http://github.com/fmi/rust-homework).
-Mandatory **download the test and run it**.
+Fpr each task there are example tests.
+Mandatory **download the test and run it for eacah test**.
 Tasks are automatically checked with tests, and if your code is not compiled with the base test, it will not be compiled during the check.
 As a result of which you will get 0 points.

 If the base test is compiled but not passed, you do not appear to have implemented something right - you can still run a homework for which you can earn a partial number of points.
 However, we strongly advise you to just start earlier with homework and decide it completely.

 To run the test:

-- Save the test file as `tests/test_basic.rscargo new`

-    ( in the project initialized above with
+- Save the test file as `tests/test_basic.rs` (in the project initialized above with `cargo new`)

-    )

 - Follow the following command:
     ```
     $ cargo test
     ```
 For more information on testing in Rust, read [this chapter in the documentation](https://doc.rust-lang.org/book/ch11-01-writing-tests.html).

 ## More tips